 Clubs and organizations at St. Andrews encompass a variety of interests including academic, athletic, religious, political, and social.
 Membership in most is open to any interested individual; a few require a selection process.
 If by some chance a student cannot find a club that meets his/her interest, the Office of Student Activities will assist in organizing one that does.
-Students wishing to learn more about general student activities as well as clubs and organizations should contact the Director of Student Activities, Jennifer Roberts, in the Office of Student Affairs at 910-277-3959.
+Students wishing to learn more about general student activities as well as clubs and organizations should contact the Director of Student Activities, Jordan Mclelland, in the Office of Student Affairs at 910-277-5151.

-2017-2018 Clubs & Organizations
+2020-2021 Clubs & Organizations

-Bible Study Ethics Club Eventing Club Events & Productions Society (EPS) Fellowship of Christian Athletes (FCA) Fortner Writers' Forum GANZA Core Gay-Straight Alliance (GSA) Gender Justice Club International Students Union (ISU) Knights Activities Planning (KAP) National Society of Leadership and Success (NSLS) Pre-Med Club Pre-Vet Club Psychology Club Riding Council Science Club St. Andrews Press (The CAIRN, Chapbook) Student Government Association (SGA) Therapeutic Horsemanship Club Tri-Beta
+Ethics Club Eventing Club Fortner Writers' Forum GANZA Core Gender Justice Club International Students Club (ISC) Knights Activities Planning (KAP) National Society of Leadership and Success (NSLS) Pre-Med Club Pre-Vet Club Psychology Club Riding Council Science Club St. Andrews Press (The CAIRN, Chapbook) Student Government Association (SGA) Therapeutic Horsemanship Club Tri-Beta